 Mobile phones in Japan

 Japan is a leader in mobile phone technology, and with cheaper VoIP and mobile options becoming more popular, landline telephones are slowly being phased out.
 Softbank, NTT Docomo and AU are the three main mobile providers.
 Both contract and prepaid options are available with prices and plans varying by company, phone, plan, contract and current promotions.
-Some store locations have English-speaking staff, but many do not.

 Postal services in Japan

 Japan Post is the country's national postage service and, like much in the country, it's efficient and reliable.
 International and local shipping costs are reasonable.
 Various commercial courier services are also available, including FedEx and DHL.